Key Concepts

 - Content personalization possible

-Best for: User dashboards, authenticated content, real-time data.
+Common uses: User dashboards, authenticated content, and request-specific data.

 Client-Side Rendering (CSR)

-User visit: Empty <div> → Download JS → Execute → Render content
+User visit: HTML response → Download JS → Execute → Render client content

 Astro: The Framework Behind Pagesmith